Balboa, Panama

 Balboa is a district of Panama City, located at the Pacific entrance to the Panama Canal.
+It was the capital of the Panama Canal Zone under American administration.

 History

 The town of Balboa, founded by the United States during the construction of the Panama Canal, was named after Vasco Núñez de Balboa, the Spanish conquistador credited with discovering the Pacific Ocean.
 The name was suggested to the Panama Canal Zone authorities by the Peruvian ambassador to Panama.
-Prior to being drained, filled, and leveled by the United States Army Corps of Engineers, the hilly area north of Panama City was home to a few subsistence ranches and unused marshlands.
+The hilly area north of Panama City was home to a few subsistence ranches and unused marshlands prior to being drained, filled, and leveled by the United States Army Corps of Engineers.